CSU-WPT/debugging-workshop/src/ex1-reading-errors.md

 1. Look for the **exception type** (e.g., `java.lang.ArithmeticException`).
 2. Find the **message** (e.g., `/ by zero`).
 3. Find the **topmost** line from **your code** in the stack trace:
-   - It should show `BuggyCalculator.divide` with a line number.
+   - It should show `CalculatorExercises.divide` with a line number.
    - It should show `Main.main` with a line number.

 Answer (to yourself or a neighbor):